 Although we don't look at it in the video, there is a link for the a11y accessibility stylelint plugin lower down.
 If you are using vanilla CSS in SvelteKit check out the more specific post on that.

-- Scott Tolinksi's config file ,
+- Scott Tolinksi's config file

 - stylelint-a11y plugin

-- stylelint Docs ,
+- stylelint Docs

-- Twitter handle: @askRodney .
+- Twitter handle: @askRodney

 If you have found this video useful, see links below for further related content on this site.
 I do hope you learned one new thing from the video.
 Let me know if there are any ways I can improve on it.
 I hope you will use the code or starter in your own projects.
-Be sure to share your work on Twitter, giving me a mention so I can see what you did.
-Finally be sure to let me know ideas for other short videos you would like to see.
+Be sure to share your work on Twitter, giving me a mention, so I can see what you did.
+Finally, be sure to let me know ideas for other short videos you would like to see.
 Read on to find ways to get in touch, further below.
 If you have found this post useful, even though you can only afford even a tiny contribution, please consider supporting me through Buy me a Coffee.

 Finally, feel free to share the post on your social media accounts for all your followers who will find it useful.
 As well as leaving a comment below, you can get in touch via @askRodney on Twitter and also askRodney on Telegram .
 Also, see further ways to get in touch with Rodney Lab.
-I post regularly on SvelteKit as well as Search Engine Optimisation among other topics.
-Also subscribe to the newsletter to keep up-to-date with our latest projects.
+I post regularly on SvelteKit as well as Search Engine Optimization among other topics.
+Also, subscribe to the newsletter to keep up-to-date with our latest projects.